LOCAL CAT: Lady Liberty, a Adoptable mixed breed in Clayville, RI image 1/6

 Scituate Animal Shelter's Adoption Policy

 ADOPTION FEES AND SPAY/NEUTER DEPOSITS are payable by credit/debit card or money order to “Town of Scituate.”
 Personal checks are accepted from Rhode Island residents only.
 No cash is accepted.
-Our adoption fee for adult cats is $50.
-Adoption fee for adult dogs is $60.
-There is a state-mandated $75 spay/neuter deposit that is required to adopt each kitten, and is fully refundable upon proof of spaying/neutering.
+Our adoption-fee range for cats is $50 to $125, and for dogs is $60 to $175, depending on factors such as animal size, age, temperament, and medical status, and other relevant considerations.
+There is a state-mandated $100 spay/neuter deposit that is to adopt each kitten, and is fully refundable upon proof of spaying/neutering.
 You can find PDFs of our adoption applications on the Town of Scituate’s website, under Departments > Animal Control.
 Copy and paste this URL into your browser and scroll down the Animal Control page to find the links to the forms: http://www.scituateri.org/departments/animal_control/index.php If you would like an application form emailed to you, please call 401-647-7200 or email scituateanimalcontrol@scituatepd.org.

 LOCAL CAT: Lady Liberty is from Scituate Animal Shelter